AnonymousPlanet/thgtoa/guide.md

 It should work in most cases with most platforms. **The hardest platform to use with full anonymity is Facebook.**

-This will obviously not work with Banks and most Financial platforms (such as Paypal or Crypto Exchanges) requiring actual real official and existing identification.
+This will obviously not work with Banks and most Financial platforms (such as PayPal or Crypto Exchanges) requiring actual real official and existing identification.
 This guide won't help you there as this would actually be illegal in most places.

 ## Maintenance tasks: